ravidziv/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

 I'm an AI researcher at [Meta Superintelligence Labs (MSL)](https://ai.meta.com/), focused on world models, memory, and compression.
+I co-host [The Information Bottleneck](https://www.the-information-bottleneck.com/), a podcast about AI research.

 My work connects representation learning, continual learning, and AI agents to build systems that predict, retain and update knowledge, adapt over time, and use computation efficiently.